ahmadalwy3/ahmadalwy3/Advanced-settings.md

 If set to `true`, uBO will hard block all network requests when the browser launches until _all_ the filter lists and rules are loaded and ready, at which time uBO will force a reload of the tabs for which there were network requests blocked during the setup phase.

+Disclaimer: even with this setting enabled (set to `true`), it's impossible for uBO to guarantee with 100% certainty that everything will be properly blocked when the browser is launched. **This is a by-design browser issue** -- do _not_ open an issue on uBO issue tracker about this.

 ***

 #### `userResourcesLocation`